ErikQQY/qqydoor/README.md

 * Translation Noting

-  We deplot the translation on Crowdin, please jump to crowdin to see more
+  We deplot the translation on Crowdin, please jump to crowdin to see more on Crowdin.